Morningstar Star Rating Explainer: What They Are & How To Use Them

 • Analyst rating – The analyst rating is a “forward-looking assessment of a fund’s ability to outperform its peer group or a relative benchmark on a risk-adjusted basis over a full market cycle.” (source) Updated at least every 14 months.

-The star rating is the most popular one because you do not need a Morningstar Premium membership to see these ratings. (though if you need one, you’ll want to see how you can get $100 off your Morningstar Premium subscription fee)
+The star rating is the most popular one because you do not need a Morningstar Investor membership to see these ratings.

 What does the Morningstar Star Rating mean?

-For a star rating, Morningstar looks at all the funds in the same Morningstar Category and rates the fund based on their “enhanced Morningstar Risk-Adjusted Return measure.”
-The rating is assessing the track record of the fund compared to its peers and will only rate a fund if it has a track record of at least three years.
+To get this star rating, Morningstar looks at all the funds in the same Morningstar Category and rates the fund based on their “enhanced Morningstar Risk-Adjusted Return measure.”
+The rating assesses the fund’s track record compared to its peers and will only rate a fund if it has a track record of at least three years.

 How does the Analyst Rating Work?

-Whereas the star rating tells you about the past, how a fund has performed compared to its peers, the analyst rating is Morningstar’s attempt to be predictive about future returns.
+While the star rating tells you about the past, the analyst rating is Morningstar’s attempt to be predictive of future returns.
+This is a forward-looking indicator focusing on qualitative traits.

 Each fund is broken down into five pillars: